sc-kat/BirthdayCardApp/README.md

 # BirthdayCardApp
-a basic android app in Kotlin
+a basic android app in Kotlin, using Views